briqr/briqr.github.io/_pages/about.md

 About
 ======
-PhD student in computer science in the computer vision group lead by professor Juergen Gall, University of Bonn.
+PhD student in computer science in the computer vision group headed by professor Juergen Gall, University of Bonn.

 MSc in computer science from the University of Bonn.